gferraro2019/duckietown_rl_course/README.md

 ## TRAINING A MODEL WITH SAC:
 The following script can run several environments in parallel and collect experience in the same Replay Buffer

-### FOR A STANDARD VERSION:
+### For a standard version:
 `python duckietownrl/parallel_training.py`

-### FOR IMITATION LEARNING WITH JOYSTICK:
+### For imitation learning with the joystick:
-To activate and deactivate the joystick control, press the j key.
+Press the j key to activate and deactivate the joystick control.
 By default, the joystick is activated, and you have to move with it to collect a new experience; otherwise, it returns, and no steps are done.
-Once you finish manually controlling, press the j key to let the agent train on his own.
+Once you finish manually controlling, press the j key to let the agent train independently.

 `python duckietownrl/parallel_training_imitation_learning.py`